andreapeterson/AWSLambda-SMTPLIB-Python/README.md

 # AWSLambda-SMTPLIB-Python
 Using Python and the smtplib library, we can upload this into Lambda to set up scheduled emails.
+For MondayMotivation, it will send a motivational quote to your email.
+I put it in Lambda to make it send the email every Monday at 8 A.M.
+Check my Blog at https://dev.to/andreapeterson/send-automated-emails-smtplib-python-through-lambda-15jk for the tutorial of how I did it.

-The MondayMotivation2.py file is the Python file before adding incorporating the code into a Lamda function and adding environment variables, and the MondayMotivation.py file is the final code with the Lambda function and environment variables.
+The MondayMotivation2.py file is the Python file before adding incorporating the code into a Lamda function and adding environment variables(Once you enter your information where the XXXX go, you can run this in Python, but I wanted to put in into Lambda so I don't have to run this file manually every Monday at 8 a.m.).
+The MondayMotivation.py file is the final code with the Lambda function and environment variables.